attaelahi/Last-Assignment-Web/README.md

 # Last-Assignment-Web
-Using only HTML and CSS this is the
+This is the static website of Langchain developed using only html and css